coolshare/ReactReduxPattern/README.md

    ```

 - <b>Wrapper for Redux</b><br>
-   **Problem**: Redux does a simple pub/sub.
+   <b>Problem</b>: Redux does a simple pub/sub.
 All the reducers and subscribers will be invoke for any dispatching (This is really not efficient at all.
 I am wondering
    why they don't use type to map the listeners so that not all the listeners are called for each single action dispatching).
    So you have to place if statement in all the subscribers to only let the corresponding invocation through.<br/><br/>
-   **Solution**: I wrote a wrapper, "subscribe" to hide the filtering within the wrapper.
+   <b>Solution</b>: I wrote a wrapper, "subscribe" to hide the filtering within the wrapper.
 So you can simply subscribe as :<br/><br/>
    ```
       cs.subscribe("myType", action=>{});
    ```